Actipro/WPF-Controls/Documentation/topics/ribbon/controls/miscellaneous/applicationmenu.md

 </ribbon:ApplicationMenu>
 ```

 You can create your own complex custom control to fill this space.
-However keep in mind that per the Microsoft requirements, you are not permitted to use vertical scrollbars in this area.
+However, keep in mind that per the Microsoft requirements, you are not permitted to use vertical scrollbars in this area.

 Many applications will want to place our [RecentDocumentMenu](recentdocumentmenu.md) control into the application menu's additional content.
 This control displays a list of recently-opened documents that can be maintained in code-behind and supports pinning of the documents so that they don't fall off the list when newer documents are opened.